Education for Professionals

 Community physicians can earn CME credit for attending any Pediatric Grand Rounds presentation at either the University of Rochester Medical Center or Rochester General Hospital.
 Presentations are available online with many being available for CME credit.

 We strive to train clinically superb intensivists who are well versed in managing critically ill children, conducting research, and teaching.

 Our Pediatric Critical Care Fellowship Program is structured so that trainees spend time in the Pediatric Intensive Care Unit (PICU) with our team of intensivists, in the Pediatric Cardiac Care Center (PCCC) with cardiac intensivists, with anesthesiologist in the operating suite, and are involved in research each year.

 The PALS Program is designed for healthcare providers who are involved in the care of critically ill children.
 The PALS curriculum consists of both didactic sessions and skill stations.
 The program is designed around the Evaluate, Identify, and Intervene model.

 Pediatric Residency Program

-The pediatric sub-internship is a broadly based experience, which allows students to assume primary responsibility for patients under the direct supervision of second- or third-year residents and attendings.
+The pediatric sub-internship is a broadly based experience, which allows students to assume primary responsibility for patients under the direct supervision of second- or third-year residents, fellows and attendings.
 Pediatric Critical Care (PICU) rotations and sub-internships are popular learning experiences for medical students.